BesWick/MultiThreadedChat/README.txt

 Author: Alexander Dobrota (adobrota)

 Final HW: Chat Program

 What is this?
     A TCP-based chat program composed of a client for the end users and a server program which will be used to connect clients so that they can exchange messages.
 The client operates in three modes: asking the server for information (INFO), waiting to be contacted by another client (WAIT), or exchanging messages with another client (CHAT).
-For more information check out my final report!
+For more information check out my final report (finalreport.pdf)!

 Files:
-    README.txt
+    finalreport.pdf
+        -a report detailing the entire process, from beginning to submission of this project README.txt
     Makefile
         -the makefile in this project